SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/metadata-review.md

 # Metadata Review

-Metadata is, simply put, data that describes other data, and is often the easiest way to structure and manage all of your workspace's content.
+Metadata, explained in simple terms as data that describes other data, is often the easiest way to structure, categorize, and manage your organization's content.

+In the context of Microsoft 365 and Syskit Point, metadata helps classify, search, and retrieve workspaces more efficiently, making it a great management tool.

-However, outdated, incorrect, or missing metadata can also lead to misfiled information and inefficient sorting, making it difficult to manage your workspace successfully.
+However, outdated, incorrect, or missing metadata can also lead to misfiled information and inefficient sorting and make it difficult to manage your environment successfully.

 That’s why it’s important for workspace owners to review and update metadata regularly.
-Regularly performing Metadata Reviews ensures that your content is accurate and relevant, ultimately improving productivity and governance.
+Regularly performing Metadata Reviews ensures that your workspace information is accurate and relevant, ultimately improving productivity and governance.

 Here's how the Metadata Review process works.

 ## Metadata Review Tasks

-After Syskit Point administrators determine which metadata can be edited by which users, they can request a Metadata Review from workspace owners.
+After Syskit Point administrators determine which metadata can be edited by workspace owners, they can request a Metadata Review.
 Admins select the workspace(s) and metadata they want reviewed and ask owners to perform the review.

 Workspace owners receive an **e-mail** stating that your company requires you to add or update additional information for the selected workspaces.
 The e-mail contains the following information: